pollfish/docs/ios-admob-adapter.md

 iOS 9.0 or later

-> **Note:** Pollfish iOS SDK utilizes Apple's Advertising ID (IDFA) to identify and retarget users with Pollfish surveys.
-As of iOS 14 you should initialize Pollfish iOS AdMob Adapter only if the relevant IDFA permission was granted by the user
+> **Note:** Pollfish surveys can work with or without the IDFA permission on iOS 14+.
+If no permission is granted in the ATT popup, the SDK will serve non personalized surveys to the user.
+In that scenario the conversion is expected to be lower.
+Offerwall integrations perform better compared to single survey integrations when no IDFA permission is given

 </br>